Zhariel/playground-design-patterns/markdowns/04-exercise-3-factory-method.md

 - Add a new shape (for example, an [hexagon](https://www.youtube.com/watch?v=thOifuHs6eY)).
 - Add a new formula (ex: the volume for 3-dimensional shapes like a cube).

-Obviously, you must refactor your code and unit tests to take into account the bonuses.
+Obviously, you must refactor your code and unit tests to take into account the new features.